Electricity sector in South Africa: The National Grid

-Coal Power Station make up 78% of the electricity grid, so the carbon intensity of electricity generation is higher than most other countries at over 800 gCO2/kWh.
+The South African energy grid has around 60,000 MW of capacity, most of which is operated by state-owned Eskom.
+However, in recent years, the share of non-Eskom power generation has grown significantly, especially under the 2025 Integrated Resource Plan.

-Open Cycle Gas Turbine Power Plants powered by diesel make up 5.9% of the energy grid and are use as peaking power plants.
-With the shortfall of energy production, although expensive, these power stations are used more often to reduce the rolling blackouts.
+Power generation split

-The remaining grid is made up of Wind (5.7%), Hydro (3.9%), Solar (3.6%), Nuclear (3.2%) and to a smaller degree, Biomass and Landfill Gas.
+As of 2025, South Africa's power generation by type of energy consists of 58% coal, 20% solar, 8% wind, 4.5% diesel, 4% hydro, 2.5% nuclear, and 4% other sources.

 History

 Prior to the establishment of Eskom the provision of electricity was dominated by municipalities and private companies.
 The city of Kimberley was the first user of public electricity in South Africa when it installed electric streetlights run off a coal fired power plant in 1882 to reduce crime at night.

 The first central power station and distribution system in South Africa consisting of a 150 kW generator with two boilers and located at Cape Town Harbour was completed in 1891 to supply power to government buildings in the nearby city.

 In 1893 the town (now neighborhood) of Wynberg, in Cape Town, opened a power station to provide power to a local tram system and public street lights.
 This was followed by the first municipal power station built by the City of Cape Town in 1895 with the construction of the Graaff Electric Lighting Works to power 775 street lights.

 Not all early power stations were successful, such as the short lived President Street Power Station in Johannesburg.
 Constructed in 1906, the use of unsuitable fuel in an experimental engine design lead to an explosion in 1907.

 Between 1908 and 1912, four power stations were erected around Johannesburg to deliver electricity for the nearby mining industry.
 The power plants were connected to an electrical substation 8km outside of Rosherville by the first transmission lines in South Africa, with a voltage of 80 kV, 40 kV, and 20 kV.

-Eskom was founded by the Electricity Act of 1922 which allowed for the establishment of a government owned non-profit company to provide electricity.
+Eskom was founded by the Electricity Act of 1922, which allowed for the establishment of a government owned non-profit company to provide electricity.
 In 1948 Eskom bought out the Victoria Falls and Transvaal Power Company with government support for £14.5 million (roughly equivalent to £2.55 billion in 2017) to become South Africa's primary electricity provider.
 Eskom dropped its non-profit mandate in the late 1970s and government control over the company was expanded in 1998 with the passing of the Eskom Amendment Act.